 Most journalists spend their whole careers in newsrooms, but Lydia Hu took a very different road to get there.
 She first built a successful career as a corporate attorney before walking away from law entirely.
 Today, she is a well-known reporter at Fox Business Network and a two-time Emmy Award winner.
-This article covers Lydia Hu Biography which include life, family background, education, legal career, journalism journey, husband, children, salary, and much more.
+This article covers Lydia Hu’s biography including life, family background, education, legal career, journalism journey, husband, children, salary, and much more.
+In this article we detailed studey about Lydia Hu biography

 Lydia Hu – At a Glance